Bipolar Insomnia: My Nightly Battle With Sleep

 Sleep hygiene is about giving your body and brain the best possible chance to wind down.
 A good sleep routine triggers the release of melatonin, a hormone that regulates your sleep cycle.
 So even though it’s not a cure, sleep hygiene can make a huge difference in how easily you fall asleep—and whether you stay there.

-And for people who still struggle in spite of good sleep habits?
+And for people who still struggle despite good sleep habits?
 You just might need more support—and that’s where CBT-I comes in.

 CBT-I (Cognitive Behavioral Therapy for Insomnia) is a research-backed approach that helps with insomnia and other sleep disturbances.
 It works by breaking the vicious cycle of anxiety around sleep.
 Studies show CBT-I is effective in people with bipolar disorder, especially when adapted for mood sensitivity.
 It’s worth asking your psychiatrist or therapist about if insomnia’s taking over your life.